matarillo/fsharp_for_fun_and_profit-ja/posts/thinking-functionally-intro.md

 seriesOrder: 1
 ---

-Now that you have seen some of the power of F# in the ["why use F#"](../series/why-use-fsharp.md) series, we're going to step back and look at the fundamentals of functional  programming -- what does it really mean to "program functionally", and how this approach is different from object oriented or imperative programming.
+Now that you have seen some of the power of F# in the ["F# を使う理由"](../series/why-use-fsharp.md) series, we're going to step back and look at the fundamentals of functional  programming -- what does it really mean to "program functionally", and how this approach is different from object oriented or imperative programming.

 ### Changing the way you think ###